Structural racism may contribute to mass shootings, study says - KESQ

 Researchers said the study did not find a link between income and mass shooting events, but further research may be needed to define how income equality and poverty have an influence in mass shootings.

-“The (study’s) results have implications for targeted interventions to address firearm violence at community and national levels,” Dr. Kimberly B. Golish and Dr. Leah C. Tatebe with the Department of Surgery at Northwestern University Feinberg School of Medicine in a commentary about the study’s findings.
+“The (study’s) results have implications for targeted interventions to address firearm violence at community and national levels,” Drs.
+Kimberly B. Golisch and Leah C. Tatebe with the Department of Surgery at Northwestern University Feinberg School of Medicine wrote in a commentary about the study’s findings.

 “Solidifying how surgeons can combat the influence of structural racism on gun violence on a grander scale is critical to combat these prevalent and deadly disparities,” they wrote.
 “We need to call on strengths from our interdisciplinary teams and ability to provide resources and support to those who have suffered from gun violence.”